vtex/toolbelt/README.md

 <details>
   <summary>Alternative installation method using npm</summary>
   You can install using `npm`.
-But, remember, if in the future you want develop an VTEX IO app, you'll need to install `yarn`
+But remember, if in the future you want to develop a VTEX IO app, you'll need to install `yarn`

   To start with `npm`, run: